ntuscds/scds-academics-website/docs/career/cs-fields/software-engineering.md

 ## Why is this field important in today's industry?

-The field is extremely important in today’s industry, as it powers most companies to improve productivity and reduce manhours in various tasks.
-For instance, a generative AI chatbot in a company’s landing page could reduce the number of workers needed for customer support greatly.
-Major technological companies like Google power the world today, and it couldn’t have been built without great optimisations in cloud systems – an example of this is the invention of Kubernetes.
+The field is extremely important in today's industry, as it powers most companies to improve productivity and reduce manhours in various tasks.
+For instance, a generative AI chatbot in a company's landing page could reduce the number of workers needed for customer support greatly.
+Major technological companies like Google power the world today, and it couldn't have been built without great optimisations in cloud systems – an example of this is the invention of Kubernetes.

 ## What kinds of companies or industries need software engineers?